 - Depression.
 Especially for women, your depression symptoms may develop or worsen with PAD.
 So if you have the symptoms we described above, and depression, it’s time for a PAD check.

-If there’s one thing we need you to remember, it’s this: PAD is a progressive disease.
+We urge you to watch for PAD symptoms.
+But it’s also important to know your risk for this disease, since you may not develop symptoms until your disease has progressed dramatically.
+After all, if there’s one thing we need you to remember, it’s this: PAD is a progressive disease.
 If you ignore early warning signs, your symptoms of PAD will get worse.
 Don’t wait until you’re in pain.
-Call our Houston area clinics today and schedule an immediate PAD consultation!
+Call our Houston and Dallas area clinics today and schedule an immediate PAD consultation!